-British Authorities Are Scrambling To Find A Stolen Solid Gold Toilet
+British Authorities Scramble To Find Stolen Solid Gold Toilet

 British police have arrested a 66-year-old man in connection with the theft of a solid gold toilet from a palace west of London.